makerdao/community/governance/polls/Proposal - Rates V2 Poll - October 12, 2020.md

 ---
 # Poll: Rates V2 Poll - October 12, 2020

-The Governance Facilitators have placed a governance poll into the [voting system](https://vote.makerdao.com/polling) which gives Maker Governance the chance to signal their support for the implementation of Rates V2 plan.
+The MakerDAO Governance Facilitator has placed a governance poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the Maker Governance community which gives Maker Governance the chance to signal their support for the implementation of the Rates V2 plan.

 This non-standard weekly Governance Poll ([FAQ](https://community-development.makerdao.com/makerdao-mcd-faqs/faqs#governance)) will be active for 3 days beginning on Monday, October 12 at 16:00 UTC.

 ## Review

-The rates working group would like to present the results of our discussion over the past 3 weeks into a formal proposal.
-We originally had a large document explaining how to adapt the formula from the current system, but as mentioned in [this post](https://forum.makerdao.com/t/informal-poll-guidance-on-rates-v2/4444) we kept running into edge cases.
-Based on the results of the informal poll we have stripped down the proposal to the points below.

-Current Issues:

-* Smart Contracts team finds it hard to follow how Base Rate change affects final Stability Fee for all assets
-* Governance shouldn’t be directly changing Risk Premiums or should stop calling it Risk Premium.
-* Base Rate change is affecting all assets instead of only few that have similar profile
-* Risk premium should be ideally measured and reported continuously.
-However we may not necessarily want to equal it to the final markup used on top of Base Rate.
-* No mechanism for taking competition into account.
-* Farming assets do not fit into our current rate setting paradigm at all.
-They should be set based on the yield they generate.

-Goals:

-* Formation of a new Rates Working Group which sits between Risk, Governance and the Smart Contracts Teams.
-* Grant more rate setting autonomy for the Rates Working Group to allow them to more flexibly update Stability Fees.
-* Add market competition-based rate setting methodology.
-* Minimize governance overhead.
-* Continual transparency of how rates are set.
-* Governance provides higher-level, plain-English business directives such as “set the stability fees on stablecoins to 0%” or “we want to focus on growth over profit”.
-These directives will follow the signal request format until a more formal MIP is created.
+Please refer to the [Signal Request](https://forum.makerdao.com/t/signal-request-rates-v2/4481) for a detailed outline of the proposal.

 Plan: